1. Knowledge Base

 Step 4: Setup Targeting

-• You can also give a name to this targeting rule to recognize it or differentiate it from others.
+• Rule Block Name: You can also give a name to this targeting rule to recognize it or differentiate it from others.

 • Matches (default): For Country, State, City, Browser, Device.

-• Empty: If Value is Empty in the variable: eg: if GAID is mandatory and it is not passed by publisher
+• Empty: If the value is empty in the variable,. for example, if GAID is mandatory and it is not passed by the publisher then through targeting you can deny those clicks.

-• Bigger than: Used with Sale Amount Variable, so that you can allow conversion which have a sale amount bigger than a defined value.
+• Bigger than: Used with Sale Amount Variable, so that you can allow conversion that has a sale amount bigger than a defined value.

-• Lesser than: Used with Sale Amount Variable, so that you can deny conversions which has a sale amount lesser than a defined value.
+• Lesser than: Used with Sale Amount Variable, so that you can deny conversions that have a sale amount less than a defined value.

 • Event: Choose the event for which you want to apply to target along with the AND/OR rule